 I Bought a House.
 My Bad.

 After moving ten times in eleven years, I’ve made more than my share of bad decisions.
-Buying a house in Knoxville, Tennessee tops the list because it stands out as my most expensive mistake.
+Buying a house in Knoxville, Tennessee, tops the list because it stands out as my most expensive mistake.
 You probably know the drill.
-My husband and I whisked through the city, looking at neighborhoods, touring fifteen houses, visiting various schools and made decisions that would affect the rest of our lives.
+My husband and I whisked through a city we didn’t know at all, looked at neighborhoods, toured fifteen houses, visited various schools and made decisions that would affect the rest of our lives.
 We did this in one weekend.
 Bad call.
 The question of whether to rent or buy wasn’t even on our radar.
 We also didn’t consider that the “rest of our lives” would only last a year and a half.

 4 Reasons Why You Should Rent and Not Buy